-It opened the doors of its first dedicated space in 1997 with a 1,200-square-foot facility in Alexandria Place, donated by Caymanian entrepreneur Richard Christiansen.
+It opened the doors of its first dedicated space in 1997 with a 1,200-square-foot facility in Alexander Place, donated by Caymanian entrepreneur Richard Christiansen.
 It functioned as a small art gallery and education center with a mission to raise awareness about the importance of arts education in schools and to promote and preserve the arts of the Cayman Islands.
 That same year, Owen, Bigelman and the gallery board started a campaign for a purpose-built gallery space and philanthropist Helen Harquail donated four acres of real estate just off Seven Mile Beach.

 A local architectural competition was held, and architect Danny Owen was awarded the task of conceiving the multi-purpose art museum, the museum we see today after 14 years of strategic fundraising.